idf_component.yml

 (Git)

 The version of the dependency.
-The version of a Git dependency can be specified by any valid Git reference: a tag, a branch, or a commit hash.
+It can be specified by any valid Git reference: a tag, a branch, or a commit hash.

 If omitted, the default branch of the Git repository is used.